-A key strategy is the development policies for integrated and enhanced career services and case management.
+A key strategy outlined in Section III.a.2.A, is the development policies for integrated and enhanced career services and case management.
 Illinois will utilize the regional planning process and updated Governor's Guidelines to drive customer-centered workforce centers that align the available career, education, training and supportive services.
 Illinois is working to develop case management teams to coordinate and support the delivery of enhanced case management services to participants across the required and optional program partners.
-As stated in a previous section, cross-agency training and professional development will be developed through the Workforce Academy to ensure that needs are clearly understood by all partners, both core and required.
-This includes leveraging the resources of partners, such as ICCB Adult Education to provide professional development to agency partners in the appropriate administration of educational assessment of basic skill deficiencies.
-Finally, as already mentioned, training will be delivered through technological solutions to maximize access and cost-effectiveness.
+As stated in Section III.a.2.A, Activity 4.3, cross-agency training and professional development will be developed through the Workforce Academy to ensure that needs are clearly understood by all partners, both core and required.
+This includes leveraging the resources of partners such as ICCB Adult Education to provide professional development to agency partners in the appropriate administration of educational assessment of basic skill deficiencies.
+Finally, as mentioned earlier, training will be delivered through technological solutions in order to maximize access and cost-effectiveness.

-To move forward with providing customer-centered services the state will expand on customer workflow studies like the Customer Centered Design Challenge.
+In an effort to move forward with providing customer-centered services the state will expand on customer workflow studies like the Customer Centered Design Challenge.
 Several of the core and required program partners collaborated throughout the state and participated in the Customer Centered Design Challenge.
-The intent of the Customer Centered Design Challenge course is to task all WIOA program partners with rethinking how services are administered, with the customer at the center as opposed to laws and regulations.
+The intent of the Customer Centered Design Challenge course is to task all WIOA program partners to rethink how services are administered, with the customer at the center as opposed to laws and regulations.
 The challenge taken on by the Illinois Department of Employment Security (Employment Security) team members was to identify "How might we better assist formerly incarcerated individuals obtain employment, education, develop healthy relationships and make positive decisions?"
 The team conducted focus groups and interviews with multiple stakeholders within the re-entry population consisting of job seekers, those currently employed, community organizations and support systems such as family members.
 It was determined that, while Comprehensive One-Stop Centers offer the services and resources requested, very few stakeholders were aware of the services available.
 To address this issue, it was concluded that methods of outreach must be improved, and resources should be made available through on-line avenues such as social media, partner web pages and informational videos in resource rooms.
-Identifying the needs of our customers allows all core partners to collaboratively and simultaneously address the problem of misinformation and lack of information in the re-entry community.
-The platform of waiting rooms, web pages and social media will be areas of initial emphasis.
+Identifying the needs of our customers allows all core partners to collaboratively and simultaneously address the problem of misinformation and lack of information in the reentry community.
+The platform of waiting rooms, web pages, and social media will be areas of initial emphasis.